Polymer/old-docs-site/docs/polymer/databinding.md

       ]
     };

-Notice that this is just JavaScript data: _there’s no need to import your data into special observable objects_.
+Notice that this is just JavaScript data: _there's no need to import your data into special observable objects_.
 The template is set in motion by binding the model data to it:

     t.model = model;